jtp5/NETS213FinalProject/README.md

 Jones Pearlman, Anthony Kupecz, Anannya Shandilya, Anne Chen, Jordan Wong, and Samuel Kamien

 # Raw Data
 The raw data we used for our sample runs comes from a publically available dataset on Kaggle that contains 5000 images of clothes.
 The raw data can be found under NETS213FinalProject/data/.
+The link to the Kaggle dataset is https://www.kaggle.com/agrigorev/clothing-dataset-full

 # Sample input/output for QC and Aggregation
 We generated fake sample data to use as inputs for testing our quality control module.
 This data can be found under NETS213FinalProject/QC&AggModules/.
 The following is a description of files in this folder -